 Self-care is a critical skill for home caregivers.Caregiver burnout is real and puts both you and your parent at risk from emotional withdrawal and suffering.
 However, you can prevent caregiver burnout; plan ahead to reduce the stress and burden that caregiving creates.

 - Keep up with hobbies.
 Keeping up with hobbies and activities reduces stress and anxiety.
 Make time to pursue the activities that help you unwind.

 - Reduce commitments elsewhere.
 Think about what you really do and don’t need to do.
 Taking a break frees up mental space and energy that you can use for your parent.

 - Use respite care.
 When it’s all feeling like too much or you need to travel or just take a few days to yourself, respite care is a key resource.
 Respite dementia care provides a safe place for your loved one while you get what you need to be at your best for them.

 Unfortunately, most dementias are progressive and get worse with time.
 While we believe it’s good for every senior to stay home with their family as long as they can, there often comes a time when home is no longer the safest choice.
 Living at home after that time can put seniors with dementia at risk of serious health complications.

-It’s best to make a plan about memory care in advance, while your parent can still give input about their wishes and desires.
-Know your own limits and decide how you’ll know that it’s time to begin a transition to full-time, skilled memory care.
+It’s best to make a plan about dementia care in advance, while your parent can still give input about their wishes and desires.
+Know your own limits and decide how you’ll know that it’s time to begin a transition to full-time, skilled dementia care.

 By planning for the future now, you can help protect your parent from the rushed, disorienting transitions that happen when families wait until the last minute.
 Change is especially hard for dementia patients.
 Respite visits and short-term stays leading up to an eventual move will soften the shock not only for them but for you.